matomo-org/developer-documentation/docs/4.x/tests-travis-extended.md

 ### Setting up Travis CI for core plugins

-To add a build on travis you must first enable the build on travis-ci.org or magnum.travis-ci.com (or find someone with sufficient permission to do it for you).
-Then, you must create the .travis.yml file for your plugin by running the following Piwik console command:
+To add a build on travis you must first enable the build on travis-ci.com (or find someone with sufficient permission to do it for you).
+Then, you must create the .travis.yml file for your plugin by running the following Matomo console command:

     ./console generate:travis-yml --plugin=MyNewPlugin

-After you have executed this and committed to the repository, please send an email to Matthieu A. or Benaka, they will execute the same command with the `--github-token` and `--artifacts-pass` parameter.
-This will ensure that the `.travis.yml` will automatically update itself when [the template](https://github.com/matomo-org/matomo/blob/master/plugins/TestRunner/templates/travis.yml.twig) has changed.
+To ensure that the `.travis.yml` will automatically update itself when [the template](https://github.com/matomo-org/travis-scripts/blob/master/generator/templates/travis.yml.twig) has changed, it's required to run the command with the `--github-token` parameter or alternatively the `GITHUB_TOKEN` secret can be set in the Travis CI repo settings.

 ### Varying .travis.yml behavior

 You can control how the generated .travis.yml file behaves, by setting certain environment variables in your .travis.yml file.

-These variables let you download other, test your plugin against a specific Piwik version and more.
+These variables let you download other, test your plugin against a specific Matomo version and more.

 Below is the list of all supported environment variables: